 Organizations, unions, groups of teachers, etc., may become Tech Trek Partners by raising funds for a specific group of students.
 Contact the coordinators at firstname.lastname@example.org for details.
 Parents cannot provide a scholarship for their daughters, and all campers must attend a participating California school.

-Since 1998 AAUW Tech Trek has worked to help girls continue their interests in science, math, engineering & technology (STEM) exploration and learning, through the tricky years when new distractions enter their lives.
+Since 1998 AAUW Tech Trek camps have been designed to help girls continue their interests in science, math, engineering & technology (STEM) exploration and learning, through the tricky years when new distractions enter their lives.
 Studies have shown that girls’ interests can be sustained if they are exposed to the careers available to women in science today.
 Tech Trek provides some of that exposure.

 We hope they will consider entering the STEM fields which are currently under-represented by women.
-(See “Why So Few”, a recent AAUW study, here.)
+(See “Why So Few”, a recent AAUW study: www.aauw.org/research/why-so-few/)

 Also, a week’s stay on an exciting college campus helps girls picture themselves on such a campus and visualize college in their future.
 This is especially important for girls whose family members have not gone to college or university.